rrhew/rhew-lab/content/home/welcome.md

 {{% callout note %}}
-UPDATE FALL 2025:  Professor Rhew has moved from UC Berkeley to the Scripps Institution of Oceanography at UC San Diego.
+UPDATE FALL 2025: Professor Rhew has [joined the faculty](https://scripps.ucsd.edu/news/introducing-scripps-oceanographys-newest-faculty-members) at the Scripps Institution of Oceanography at UC San Diego!
 {{% /callout %}}

 {{% callout note %}}